 My Touch Bar doesn't respond

-Sometimes my Touch Bar crashes when I switch to another app.
+Sometimes, my Touch Bar crashes when I switch to another app.
 All of a sudden, the touch screen on my keyboard stops responding.
-Fortunately, there is a simple solution to repair the unresponsive Touch Bar: close the app that causes my Touch Bar to crash.
+Fortunately, there is a simple solution to repair the unresponsive Touch Bar.
+I simply close the app that caused my Touch Bar to stop working.

 - Step 1: I click the Apple menu in the upper left corner of my screen